 Anyone who has ever dealt with plantar fasciitis knows how uncomfortable and disruptive it can be — and how good it feels when you finally find relief.
 When it comes to the latter, a good pair of shoes can make all the difference.

 Plantar fasciitis occurs when the tissue across the sole of your foot (from your heel bone up to your toes) becomes inflamed, which then causes pain in your heel and arch, Jeffrey Cohen, DPM, chief of podiatry at Englewood Health, tells LIVESTRONG.com.
-He adds that you can relieve this pain by taking anti-inflammatory medication like ibuprofen, regularly stretching the soles and arches of your feet and wearing high-quality, comfortable shoes.
+He adds that you can relieve the pain of plantar fasciitis by taking anti-inflammatory medication like ibuprofen, regularly stretching the soles and arches of your feet and wearing high-quality, comfortable shoes.